toadlover/thyme_lab_internship_2024/README.md

 -Graphics (and corresponding Jupyter notebooks/scripts/excel files) of data for publishing

+-All ligand files used in attempting to replicate Enamine papers

 Things to NEVER go in this repository (because you can go back in the repo history and get these at any point):